ReX-XAI/ReX/docs/config.md

 `gpu = true`

-Whether to use gpu or not.
+Whether to use GPU (if available) or not.
 Default: true.

 `batch_size = 64`

 Batch size for inference.
 Some models specify a certain batch size.
-If the batch size specified by the model is smaller than this value, the batch size speciifed by the model will be used.
+If the batch size specified by the model is smaller than this value, the batch size specified by the model will be used.
 For best performance, set the batch size as high as your hardware allows.
 Default: 64.